Jack Sprat

 "Jack Sprat" (or "Jack Spratt") is an English language nursery rhyme.
 It has a Roud Folk Song Index number of 19479.

 Rhyme

 The most common modern version of the rhyme is:

 Origins

 The name "Jack Sprat" was used of people of small stature in the 16th century.
-This rhyme was an English proverb from at least the mid-17th century.
+This rhyme became an English proverb from at least the mid-17th century.
 It appeared in John Clarke's collection of sayings in 1639 in the form: